 I understand why they didn’t go with that route however.
 Designing separate controls for different platforms costs more development time and money.
 And even if the two systems are both equally enjoyable, consumers would still find some way to complain that their product is inferior to another version.
 It’s a Pandora ’s Box that I’m sure Bioware doesn’t want to open.
 On the other hand, Bioware is known for pushing the envelope in terms of design and Dragon Age II seemed like an opportunity to try something ambitious.

 I’m aware that I’m nitpicking at a formula that worked.
-However, that does not mean, as gamers, we should not examine it and find ways to make it better.
+However, that does not mean we should not examine it and find ways to make it better.
 Personally, I enjoyed both styles of play but, whenever I chose one battle method, I stuck with it for the duration for the battle.
 I was not switching between commanding from above to single-player action style, which may have been what Bioware was hoping for.
 The duality was overwhelming and even though was presented with a vast array of options, I chose to simplify my style.
 I’m still unsure if this is because I am a “simplistic” gamer, or if Dragon Age II tried to do too much.